1) About Quality of Information

 7) Peer Review

-Based on the review it has conducted, at this time NASS has no agenda of forthcoming highly influential scientific information or highly influential scientific assessments to post on its website in accordance with OMBís Information Quality Bulletin for Peer Review.
+Based on the review it has conducted, NASS believes that it does not currently produce or sponsor the distribution of influential scientific information (including highly influential scientific assessments) within the definitions promulgated by OMB.
+As a result, at this time NASS has no agenda of forthcoming influential scientific disseminations to post on its Web site in accordance with OMB's Information Quality Bulletin for Peer Review.